aviavee/MySQL_Corrupt_InnoDB_Export/README.md

 ## Description
 A robust Python utility designed to export data from corrupted MySQL databases.
 This tool provides flexible options for data extraction, including batch processing and single-query modes, with built-in resume capability and error handling.

+## Operation Strategy for Corrupted Databases
+The recommended approach for handling corrupted databases is to:
+1. Start with normal batch mode export (default operation)
+2. If/When the export crashes at a specific point in a table, note the last successful ID
+3. Switch to single-query mode (--single_query_mode) to export row by row from the last successful ID
+4. If single-query mode still fails, determine the last valid ID in the problematic table
+5. Enable both single-query mode and last_id flag (--single_query_mode --last_id) together
+6. When prompted, enter the last known good ID for the table

+This progressive approach minimizes database load by using batch mode where possible, then falling back to precise single-row queries only when needed.
+The combination of single-query mode with manual last ID specification helps avoid unnecessary queries to corrupted regions while maximizing data recovery.

 ## Features
 - Batch export or single-query export modes
 - Resume capability from last exported ID